 Where, by virtue of his agency, an agent is in possession of any money, goods or chattels1, to which conflicting claims are made by his principal and a third person, he may make a stakeholder application to the court2 notwithstanding his agency3, even though he has expressly attorned to his principal4.
-If, at the time of so attorning, the agent had notice of the claim of the third party, he may be estopped, as against his principal, from denying the latter's title, and so be unable to bring the stakeholder application
+If, at the time of so attorning, the agent had notice of the claim of the third party, he may be estopped, as against his principal, from

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.

 To view the latest version of this document and millions of others like it, sign-in to LexisLibrary or register for a free trial.

 TAKE A FREE TRIAL